ursalanmansoor10p/ToDoList/to-do-list/README.md

 ## Organization app for daily use

-This app allows you to keep track of daily tasks and tick completed task as necessary
+This app allows you to keep track of daily tasks and tick off completed tasks

 ## Stack